Thursday, November 21, 2024

 *CREO, CATIA projects will need the SurfaceBook 3 though these two is rarely used in engineering

-This is in my opinion an even better choice than the Surface Laptop Studio if you want a 2 in 1 tablet despite the lack of GPU power.
-That doesn’t mean software-wise it’s going to be useless.
+This is, in my opinion, an even better choice than the Surface Laptop Studio if you’re looking for a 2-in-1 tablet, despite the lack of GPU power.
+That doesn’t mean it’s useless for software that requires decent performance.

-In fact, the Surface Pro it’s even more popular than the Surface Laptop Studio or the Surface Book which have dedicated graphics.
+In fact, the Surface Pro is even more popular than the Surface Laptop Studio or the Surface Book, which do have dedicated graphics.
 The reasons are pretty simple:

-• Has MORE battery (due to the lack of GPU power)
+• Longer battery life (due to the lack of a power-hungry GPU)

-In fact, it gets INSANELY cheaper if you go for the much older models which are not that old (they still have the CPU & RAM we discussed in the recommended specs section).
+It gets insanely cheaper if you go for older models, which still have the CPU and RAM specifications we discussed in the recommended specs section.

 Performance

-None of the versions of the Surface Pro have a 4GB or 2GB vRAM dedicated GPU.
+None of the Surface Pro models, including the Surface Pro 10, have a dedicated GPU (no 4GB or 2GB vRAM).
 However…

 Display & Design